Lemons, Lavender, & Laundry

 • Disclaimer

-Pantry Storage from the Dollar Store
+Pantry Organization from the Dollar Store

 This post may contain affiliate links for your convenience.
-You can view my full advertising disclosure here.
+For more information, please visit our advertising disclosure.

 I did notice a little spray paint chipping off the bottom, so I went over the bins with some Mod Podge to help seal the paint.

 I cannot take credit for this brilliant idea.
 I first saw it done by Lauren over at Bless’er House.
-While Lauren used diaper boxes for this project, I used some leftover Costco boxes and boxes that used to hold reams of paper.
+While Lauren used diaper boxes for this project, I used some leftover Costco boxes and others that used to hold reams of paper.
 I found some wood-looking paper on Amazon, and used it to wrap the boxes.
 (This is actually paper for a photo backdrop, so it’s huge: 12 ft. x 4 ft.).
 I started by adhering the paper with Mod Podge, but it got a little bubbly, so after the first sheet, I used an adhesive spray, and that worked a whole lot better.

-Canned Goods Storage
+Pantry Storage for Canned Goods

 I once again went with the wood paper and I’ll be adding chalkboard labels (ran out…oops).
 What I love about chalkboard labels, and the reason I used them on everything, is because I can change the label whenever the contents of the container change.

-Cost of Food Storage… So Far
+Cost of Pantry Organization… So Far

 • Orange Storage Tubs x5= $5.00